 The radiator is what is probably the most important and significant piece of your cooling loop.
 This is where all the action happens and all the actual cooling legwork gets done.
 It is therefore very important to select the appropriate radiator to get the job done for you.
 Not only do custom water cooling solutions have the ability to perform better at some of the most demanding setups they are also made in a way that suits the user.
 Customization and performance are what drives this particular choice as well as the ability to show off an insane finished gaming rig when the job is done.
-Today, our objective is to look at some of the best options for radiators in a custom water cooling oriented rig.
-Radiators come in different sizes in terms of lengths and even thickness.

 1. Corsair Hydro X Series

 - Compatible size

 Dimensions: Change depending on variant | Weight: Variable | Radiator Size: Ranges from 120mm to 420mm | Fan Size: 120 or 140 mm | Fin Spacing: 13 or 16 FPI | Warranty: 3 years | Thickness: 30mm or 55mm

 At number 1 in our list comes the Corsair Hydro X series radiators which were released not too long ago.
 Corsair is one of the topmost level gaming product makers in the world at this time and it is easy to see why with every single product they make in any department related to gaming.
 The Corsair Hydro X series got a lot of attention format the gaming community because of how they released two sets of radiator configurations, one set of XG7 radiators and the other one being the XG5 radiators.
 The good thing about this was how these radiators were able to address every user individually according to their need and demand.